 If you’re sewing two pieces of fabric together, you can insert the pins so they’ll be on the left side of the presser foot.
 This way you can leave the pins in as you sew.

 My preference is to pin perpendicular to the fabric’s edge.
 One reason I like to pin this way is I’m less likely to be poked by the pins when they’re in the fabric.
 I don’t know why but anytime I insert the pins parallel to the edge, I’ll inadvertently stab myself as I move fabric from one zone to the other.

-Another reason I like to pin perpendicular to the fabric’s edge is I tend to sew over the pins.
+Another reason I like to pin perpendicular to the fabric’s edge is I tend to sew over the pins more often than not.
 Sewing for me is more enjoyable when I can maneuver the fabric in one continuous motion without having to stop to remove pins.

 On the other hand, my mother never sews over pins.
 When I told her I did, she shook her head and emphatically stated, “No!
 You never sew over the pins.”